 - When the device locates a new update, click on it for the download to begin.

-- After downloading the device automatically reboots and it thus updates to the latest Android firmware version.
+- After downloading, the device automatically reboots, thus updating to the latest Android firmware version.

 This update usually helps to rectify software issues associated with Android.